puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   differ in tags.

 * --excludes <FILE>
-  Adds resource diff exclusion of specified attributes (resource type and title specific) to prevent them from being included in the diff.
-The excusions are specified in the given file in JSON as defined by the schmea viewable with '--schema excludes'.
+  Adds resource diff exclusion of specified attributes to prevent them from being included in the diff.
+The excusions are specified in the given file in JSON as defined by the schema viewable with `--schema excludes`.

   Preview will always exclude one PE specific File resource that has random content as it would otherwise always show up as different.

   This option can be used to exclude additional resources that are expected to change in each compilation (e.g. if they have random or time based content).
+Exclusions can be per resource type, type and title, or combined with one or more attributes.

   Note that '--excludes' is in effect when compiling and cannot be combined with '--last'.